Integrating Qlik with Salesforce

 The best part is you won’t need to jump between different platforms and apps and log into several places at once just to view a few KPIs, because you’ll have everything in one place – Salesforce.

 The final aspect to cover is the ability to fill in or update fields in Salesforce through Qlik.
-Admittedly, the benefits of this last one might not be immediately apparent.
-Let’s assume, for example, that you wish to have a field updated daily based on the previous day’s performance.
+While not immediately apparent, this capability proves valuable for tasks like daily field updates based on previous day performance or adjusting price fields to reflect current discounts.

 So far, we’ve talked a great deal about the various benefits of the integration, but how about some examples.
 For starters, from the previous section, we touched on the possibility of creating mashups with the help of the embedding aspect.